Whiplash141/Whips-Image-Converter/README.md

 ## Where do I get the program?
 * Option 1: Download the program [HERE](https://github.com/Whiplash141/Whips-Image-Converter/raw/master/WhipsImageConverter/bin/Debug/Whip%60s%20Image%20Converter.exe)

-* Option 2: Navigate to Whips-Image-Converter/WhipsImageConverter/bin/debug and download the debug folder
+* Option 2: Navigate to Whips-Image-Converter/WhipsImageConverter/bin/debug and download "Whip`s Image Converter.exe"

-* Option 3: Download all the source files and complie the project in Visual Studio
+* Option 3: Download all the source files and compile the project in Visual Studio.

 ## Intro
 This is an image converter that I created to convert images for Space Engineers.